-Each year since 2004, the SEAC has offered training for Safety & Mission Assurance professionals.
+Each year since 2004, the SEAC has offered safety and engineering training courses for Safety & Mission Assurance professionals.
 Approximately 200 professionals from both government and industry obtain continuing education credits each year.
+All courses are taught by SEAC Subject Matter Experts.

 Software System Safety Engineering is an integrated combination of Software System Safety (SwSS) and software engineering technologies as applied to system safety.
 It describes generic SwSS processes adaptable to a variety of customer needs, and is tailorable to specific projects and software development processes.
 Each course module contains material designed to provide the student with the information and detail needed to understand and apply the material.
 This course is constantly updated to include new techniques, in-depth processes, and real-life examples.
 Exercises and quizzes are included to build student confidence when applying software system safety principles.